Transfer Information

 Transferring to the University of California System

 The University of California system also works closely with the California Community Colleges to develop articulation for lower division courses.
 Refer to ASSIST.
 The UC system gives first priority for admission with junior standing to undergraduate transfer students from the California Community College System.
+Students should plan carefully with a Counselor to ensure they are prepared to transfer.
+A maximum of 70 UC transferable units are acceptable from California Community Colleges.

-- four UC transferable college courses from at least two of the following subject areas: arts/humanities, social/behavioral sciences, and physical/biological sciences.
+- Four UC transferable college courses from at least two of the following subject areas: arts/humanities, social/behavioral sciences, and physical/biological sciences.

 Students are advised to file their applications for the UC system during the following priority periods: